ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  third or current, then perform rolling forwards imputation from a manual construction from the first period for all missing periods (FIMC).
 Final response pattern: MC, FIMC, FIMC, FIMC
+* If a manual construction is held for the contributor in the first period and rolling forward imputation from a manual construction in the second and third, then the contributor responded in the fourth period, then override FIMC with BI.
+ Final response pattern: MC, BI, BI, R
 * If a manual construction is held for the contributor in the first period, and a response is returned for the second, then do not override the manual construction with a backward impute.
 Final response pattern: MC, R